jacobpalm/costa/develop/index.md

 Costa is written in Visual Basic for DOS.
 The name might mislead you to think that Visual Basic handles everything on the screen, like it does in Visual Basic for Windows - objects, drawing and such.
 However, Visual Basic for DOS (VBDOS) only supports text-mode user interfaces.
 When you take that part out, which I do because I'm not using any of it, all you have left is essentially QuickBASIC with a more modern user interface.
 All graphics have to be done by the developer, and no concept of objects exist.
 This makes software development a somewhat tedious task, as a lot of time and effort goes into the UI, rather than the actual program you want to write.
 It's also not easy to maintain consistency between programs, as each program has to implement a user interface for itself.

 That's where the *Costa UI Library* originated from - I wanted to make development for Costa easier and more consistent.
 So I set out to create a library of procedures (FUNCTIONs and SUBs) that would make this task easier.
-Currently, the programs included in Costa utilize and older, somewhat cumbersome library.
+Currently, the programs included in Costa utilize an older, somewhat cumbersome library.
 The plan is to gradually convert all programs to this new library, to simplify and align the programs.
 An added benefit is that it will be much easier for others to create programs using my library, regardless of wether they want to create a stand-alone program or an accessory for Costa.

 ### Downloading the Library